Skip to content

 Query

-The stored metadata can be explored using the query layer.
-Example Jupyter notebook Query_Tester-base_mlmd.ipynb can be found in this directory.
+The stored metadata can be explored using the query layer of cmf.
+The Jupyter notebook Query_Tester-base_mlmd.ipynb demonstrates this functionality and can be adapted for your own uses.

 Clean Up

-Metadata is stored in sqlite file named "mlmd".
+Metadata is stored in a sqlite file named "mlmd".
 To clean up, delete the "mlmd" file.

 Steps to test dataslice